bojand/ghz/README.md

   -v  Print the version.
 ```

 Alternatively all settings can be set via `grpcannon.json` file if present in the same path as the `grpcannon` executable.
+A custom configuration file can be specified using `-config` option.

 ## Examples